 When a merchant decides to avoid accepting electronic payments and only accept cash, the business is limiting and running the risk of completely eliminating the buying power of a large portion of customers.
 The buying power that comes from the use of debit and credit cards allows customers to make larger purchases more frequently because customers are not limited by the amount of cash in their wallets.
 Many restaurants, retailers and other businesses relying on impulse purchases have significantly benefited from accepting credit cards with higher sales volumes and larger average sales amounts, customers spend more when cash is not a limiting factor.

-Another benefit of having a merchant account is the option for businesses to accept credit cards payments online, allowing merchants to expand their businesses beyond their storefront and increase sales by opening their business to the internet.
-With an e-commerce store, a business can virtually be open 24 hours a day and reach a much broader customer base than previously possible when selling strictly through a retail storefront location.
-Allowing customers to shop on their terms without the hassle of driving to the business or the pressure to make a purchase at that time provides a better shopping experience for many different types of customers today.
+Another benefit of having a merchant account is the option to accept credit cards payments online, allowing merchants to expand their businesses and increase their overall sales by opening their doors to the internet.
+With an e commerce store, a business can virtually be open 24 hours a day and reach a much broader customer base than previously possible when selling strictly through a retail storefront location.

 We have reached a point in our economic evolution where many customers have become comfortable, and many times prefer, making purchases using credit or debit cards.
 Whether these transactions occur at a merchant's location or from the comforts of a customer's home, the importance of businesses to accommodate the lifestyle and demands of their customer base is becoming more and more essential today.
 One easy step for businesses to improve their customer experience is by allowing for multiple types of electronic payments through the use of a merchant account.